gitlabhq/gitlabhq/doc/install/installation.md

 ## 2. Ruby

+The Ruby interpreter is required to run GitLab.

-**Note:** The current supported Ruby version is 2.3.x.
+**Note:** The current supported Ruby (MRI) version is 2.3.x.
 GitLab 9.0 dropped support for Ruby 2.1.x.

 The use of Ruby version managers such as [RVM], [rbenv] or [chruby] with GitLab in production, frequently leads to hard to diagnose problems.
 For example, GitLab Shell is called from OpenSSH, and having a version manager can prevent pushing and pulling over SSH.
 Version managers are not supported and we strongly advise everyone to follow the instructions below to use a system Ruby.

+Linux distributions generally have older versions of Ruby available, so these instructions are designed to install Ruby from the official source code.

 Remove the old Ruby 1.8 if present: